barnabytprowe/great3-public/galdata/README.md

 2. `run_many.pro` was used to drive the three scripts below, in sequence, to generate the postage stamps and a GalSim-style catalog representing the galaxy sample.
-It was used with the following calling sequence in IDL:

-    run_many,'_23.5',0,56062,1000,10

-This calling sequence tells the script about the size of the galaxy sample, how many postage stamps to include in a given image file (1000), and a random seed to use when randomly reordering the sample (10).
+The calling sequence is described in comments at the top of the script itself.

 3. `makecatalog_many.pro` is the first script driven by `run_many.pro`.
 It takes the SHERA catalog, and puts it into the format needed by GalSim.